Back to Blog

 • SEO competition requires technical optimization you can't access

-• You're hiring agencies or developers to hack around Wix limitations
+• You're hiring agencies or freelancers to hack around Wix limitations with custom code injection

 The Migration Question

 Moving off Wix is a rebuild, not a migration.
-Your content can be manually transferred.
-Everything else starts fresh.
+Your content (copy, images, product data) can be manually transferred.
+Everything else — design, custom interactions, app integrations, custom code — starts fresh on the new platform.

-This is actually fine.
-The rebuild is an opportunity to rethink information architecture, messaging, and user experience with fresh eyes.
-Trying to "migrate" often means carrying old problems into a new system.
+This is actually fine, even beneficial.
+The rebuild becomes an opportunity to rethink information architecture, messaging, visual identity, and user experience with fresh eyes.
+Trying to mechanically "migrate" often means carrying old problems into a new system.

 Our Perspective

 Others started on Wix, tried to scale, hit walls, hacked workarounds, and eventually spent more time fighting the platform than running their business.
-That's when the rebuild becomes urgent rather than strategic.
+That's when the rebuild becomes urgent rather than strategic — and more expensive because it's reactive, not planned.

 Wix is a tool.
 It's good at what it's good at.
-The mistake is expecting it to be something it isn't.
+The mistake is expecting it to be something it isn't, or staying on it past the point where the platform is holding your business back.